BBNaija: Local beans seller supports Whitemoney with campaign banner

 Out of the remaining Big Brother Naija housemates still in the house fighting for the 90m grand prize, Whitemoney seems to have warmed his way into the heart of Nigerians without even trying.

-A lot of Nigerians felt the young man was treated unfairly by the current Head of House, Pere who kicked him out of the kitchen because he thought cooking was Whitemoney's win strategy.
+A lot of Nigerians felt the young man was treated unfairly by the current Head of House, Pere who kicked him out of the kitchen because he thought cooking was Whitemoney's winning strategy.

-BBNaija: Pere calls other housemates dumb and lazy, reassigns kitchen duty to ladies as he removes Whitemoney
+BBNaija: Hunger will finish you, Nigerians laugh at Pere as he discovers housemates are hiding water, noodles

 Food vendor supports Whitemoney